plausible/docs/docs/plausible-script.md

 ---
-title: Adding Plausible Analytics script to your website
+title: Add the script to your website
 ---

 Your Plausible Analytics tracking script code will look something like this: